"

 How does ethics impact me?

 What does it mean to be a member of a community, to “belong” to the society in which you live?
-In response to such questions, philosophers propose theories about what ought to be the case; in contrast, social scientists – like anthropologists, sociologists, historians, psychologists and others – describe what is the case.
+In response to such questions, philosophers propose theories about what ought to be; in contrast, social scientists (like anthropologists, sociologists, historians, psychologists and others) describe what is.
 Ethics explores what makes up moral actions for individuals and it is integral to how an individual relates to the community (the larger social group) to which they belong.
 A conception of “the good” is central to understanding what makes a society just, or fair, for its members.

 Human reason is a key element in social contract theories.
 First, the underlying view of human nature includes that we are rational beings and therefore can understand why and how regulations and principles make life better.
 Further, given that humans are rational, the contract itself needs to express what a rational person would agree to.